Nancy Medina’s Workshop Supplies

 Acrylic Supply List

+For easier shopping, you can catch all my favorite acrylic supplies in one spot by clicking here.
 For my students working in Acrylics, please see tips below on the best way to use Acrylics in a manner that is similar to oils.
 If you’re just starting with acrylics, size 2 fl. oz tubes (or thereabouts) are fine.
-I like both heavy body acrylics – click here, and the open acrylics will also work well.
-You only need small tubes to start with.
+I like both heavy body acrylics – click here.
 Be sure to have on hand a fine mister spray bottle with you for your water as well as a wet palette with the sponge and acrylic palette paper inserts.
 Check out my Dick Blick Shop at the top of the page for my favorite Acrylic supplies.
 Read the instructions on how to prep your palette in advance of class, I recommend preparing your Sta-wet Masterson palette (click here) the evening before you paint.
 Also use towels (I use an old bath towel or rags), bags for trash, and a standing or tabletop easel.
 I use only a fine mist of spray water for my medium.
 If you’d like to use a medium to extend your acrylics, I recommend Acrylic Glazing Medium (Satin) by Golden.